mikepierce/conference-website-template/README.md

 ## Installation

-If you have access to server for web hosting, perhaps through your company/university or department, then using this template is as easy as cloning this repository directly into your public HTML directory.
+If you have access to a server for web hosting, perhaps through your company/university or department, then using this template is as easy as cloning this repository directly into your public HTML directory.